 Where do you want to live?
 A question everyone asks themselves at sometime throughout their life.
 Until you do some research to find out the best of certain locations, you should talk to a few local residents.They are a friendly bunch with a layback attitude, who are enjoying an amazing life in a fresh pristine environment.
-There is so much to love about the Goldie that I will have to minimize my descriptive paragraphs.

 1. Beach.
 Cool blue sea with gentle rolling waves or crashing surf, sunshine, blue skies and the occasional thunderstorm are all part of this stunning location.
 Sparkling seas and silky sand beaches run the full length of the Gold Coast from Main Beach to Rainbow Bay.
 Everyone has a favourite beach.
 Just a few are Surfers Paradise, Nobby’s, Palm Beach, Currumbin, Burleigh, or Rainbow Bay, but really it is up to you, as they all have so much to offer.
 Remember to also swim between the red and yellow flags.
 Our lifesavers do an amazing job.
 Whether it is surfing, swimming, body boarding, sun baking or just relaxing in the shade of a pandanus palm or Norfolk pine you can enjoy a light wafting breeze, while sipping on a cool drink.
 The possibilities are endless, as you will be spoilt for choice.
 During the whale migration season you may see some of these amazing creatures.